 Technological innovations have led to new car models that did not exist a few years ago.
 We will start out classification based on size.

-These are small cars come with an engine size of less than one liter and 700c.
+These are small cars which come with an engine size of less than one liter and 700c.
 They come in various unusual designs and are ideal for city traffic due to their fuel efficiency.
 The microcar is a two-passenger vehicle.
-Examples of microcar include cyclecars, bubble cars, and the Tata Nano car.
-Modern microcars electric powered.
+Examples of microcars include cyclecars, bubble cars, and the Tata Nano car.
+Modern microcars are electric powered.

 2. Economy hatchback

 This usually comes in three or five doors.
 They have small engines and are ideal for handling city traffic.
 The boot offers additional storage space.
-The engine range from 1.4 to 2.5 litre.
+The engine range from 1.4 to 2.5 litres.

-For a long time, this has to be the most popular car model.
+For a long time, this has been the most popular car model.
 It is also referred to as the family car/ saloon.
 A sedan has four doors and a separate boot.
 They are ideal for carrying up to five passengers with limited storage.